Research & Development

 Our research is governed by the highest ethical standards and is subject to a rigorous review process.
 Past research references are included below.

-Improper use of inhaler device is a common and well-established reason for failure to achieve asthma control.
-Previously, however, there was no study investigating the impact of each inhalation error towards asthma outcome.
-The CRITical Inhaler mistaKes and Asthma (CRITIKAL) project was thus initiated to answer the pertinent question of which inhaler technique errors represent the “critical” errors which were common and negatively impacts asthma outcomes.
+Improper use of an inhaler is a common and well-established reason for failure to achieve asthma control.
+Previously, however, there were no studies investigating the impact of inhalation errors on asthma outcomes.
+The CRITical Inhaler mistaKes and Asthma control (CRITIKAL) project was thus initiated to answer the pertinent question of which inhaler technique errors represent common “critical” errors which negatively impact on asthma outcomes.

-This is a systematic, investigative and experimental project conceived using our expertise in real-life respiratory research in-collaboration with iHARP (initiative Helping Asthma in Real-life Patients).
-The iHARP is an asthma review service supported by the Respiratory Effectiveness Group, which prospectively collects data from primary care practices encompassing Australia and 7 European countries.
-The iHARP conducts questionnaire-led and practitioner-led assessments to collect extensive information about patients’ demographic characteristics, asthma symptoms, lung function, inhaler technique, and occurrence of exacerbations.
+This is a systematic, investigative and experimental project conceived using our expertise in real-life respiratory research in collaboration with iHARP (the initiative Helping Asthma in Real-life Patients). iHARP is an asthma review service supported by the Respiratory Effectiveness Group, which prospectively collects data from primary care practices encompassing Australia and seven European countries. iHARP conducts questionnaire-led and practitioner-led assessments to collect extensive information about patients’ demographic characteristics, asthma symptoms, lung function, inhaler technique and occurrence of exacerbations.

 This project is the first in the world to identify the “critical” inhaler technique errors which were frequent and associated with poor asthma outcomes.
 Findings from this study were published in the Journal of Allergy and Clinical Immunology: In Practice (Impact factor: 7.0).
 Results of this project will enable healthcare practitioners to formulate effective training strategies to reduce these critical errors.